davidmweber/soulstar/README.md

 - [Rust on ESP book](https://docs.esp-rs.org/book/)
 -

 # TODO

 - [ ] Set up hardware targets for the ESP32-S3 and ESP32-H2 targets
 - [ ] Fix the Wokwi emulator

+# Learnings
+ - The Rust embedded ecosystem is potent but immature.
+That being said, it is actually really nice to work with and is rapidly evolving.